AkiraLofy/Akiraaaaaaaaa/README.md

 > ### ❓ Why am I talking about this
 >
-> * I'm quoting this because in the last few days the Lofi Gang has become news of a hacker group that creates npm threats to other information and you can check it out [here](https://medium.com/checkmarx-security/lofygang-aad0c32d801c)
+> * I'm quoting this because in the last few days the Lofy Gang has become news of a hacker group that creates npm threats to other information and you can check it out [here](https://medium.com/checkmarx-security/lofygang-aad0c32d801c)

 ---------------------------------------